lucatume/word-counter/README.md

-A demo project created for Future WP event.:w
+A demo project created for Future WP event.

 *7/8/2017, Milano*